 1. Get a Bitcoin wallet

 You’ll need a wallet to receive, store, and send your Bitcoin.
 Fortunately there’s a bunch of wallets that you can download and install for free on your computer, smartphone or tablet.
-Here I’ll show the installation of the popular Coinomi wallet on a tablet.
+Here I’ll show the installation of the popular Exodus wallet on an iPad.
+The wallet is also available on a wide variety of devices such as iPhone, Android, and desktop operating systems, however, the steps below may differ slightly for other devices.

 Alternative Bitcoin wallets

-- Exodus – Another popular wallet similar to Coinomi, available on a variety of platforms.
+- Coinomi – Another popular wallet similar to Exodus, available on a variety of platforms.

 - Ledger Wallet – Ledger is the most popular maker of “hardware wallets” (as opposed to the above “software wallets”), which are physical devices providing extra security to your cryptocurrency by storing them offline – making it much harder for hackers to access.
 Hardware wallets are recommended if you hold a substantial amount of cryptocurrency.